Rights of Minority Shareholders Explained

 FAQs

-A minority shareholder refers to an individual or entity holding a non-controlling interest in a company, typically without the ability to influence key decisions.
+Ans: A minority shareholder is an individual or entity holding a non-controlling stake, typically without influence over major corporate decisions or voting outcomes.

-Eligible shareholders may approach the National Company Law Tribunal under provisions related to oppression and mismanagement.
+Ans: Eligible shareholders may approach the National Company Law Tribunal under provisions related to oppression and mismanagement as defined in the Companies Act.

-SEBI defines regulatory frameworks related to disclosures, governance, and takeover provisions applicable to listed companies.
+Ans: SEBI defines disclosure requirements, governance norms, and takeover regulations applicable to listed companies.

 View More